iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted142004/report.md

 > Good to know about possible exposure but using bluetooth is almost as bad, please change this?<br> :date: __2020-11-29 16:04:37__

-> It says I have not been exposed to someone who tested positive but I might have been<br> :date: __2020-11-29 00:23:36__

 #### 1-star reviews